 Foreign Language - No additional foreign language courses are required beyond the admission requirement for graduation.
 The Hotel School does not award credit based on proficiency exams, however, proficiency exams can be used to place out of introductory language courses.
-Please see the department of the please see the following link for more information: https://as.cornell.edu/placement-exams
+Please visit the College of Arts and Sciences department page for more information regarding placement exams.